What Does the IAB Do, Anyway?

 The IETF is a standards body and the IAB is drawn from the IETF in order to help it achieve its goals of better standardisation.
 For this reason, the IAB has no official role in operational or commercial matters and only a minor role in policy matters.
 As an example, the IAB could decide to stimulate work on a standard for automatic labeling of e-mail describing how to build munitions, but could not make policy on whether such messages should be forbidden on international routes.

 The IAB does not manage the IESG.
-Although the IAB confirms nominees for the IESG and is in the IAB appeal chain, the IAB does not have direct authority over IESG actions.
+Although the IAB confirms nominees for the IESG and is in the IETF appeal chain, the IAB does not have direct authority over IESG actions.

 The IAB exists to serve and help the IETF, attempting to strike a balance between action and reaction.
 IAB members are part-time volunteers (as indeed are IESG members) serving the IETF community with no particular expectation of reward.
 Of the 12 nominated IAB members at the time of writing, eight are based in the USA, with one each in Australia, Sweden, Britain, and Japan.
 Eight of us work for computing and telecommunications companies, one for a research institute, one for a university, and two are consultants.
 Any IETF member can volunteer for the Nominating Committee, in order to influence the future membership of the IAB.